Getsbetterlater/getsbetterlater/README.md

 - 👋 Hi, I’m @Getsbetterlater
 - 👀 I’m interested in ...
-NFTs and digital prosperity
+AI
 - 🌱 I’m currently learning ...
-Solidity
+Grok
-- 💞️ I’m looking to collaborate on ... simple projects
+- 💞️ I’m looking to collaborate on ... a secret AI project
 - 📫 How to reach me ... here getsbetterlater@gmail.com

 <!---